circuitdao/docs/docs/technical-manual/collateral-vaults.md

 SF transfers ensure that as much BYC can be brought into circulation as there is debt.
 This is key to preventing a structural BYC shortage, which could result in BYC trading above its 1:1 peg to the US Dollar.

 SF transfers are the preferred mechanism to top up the Treasury, as it is quicker than holding a recharge auction and doesn't dilute CRT holders.
-Keepers should transfer fees on an ongoing basis to keep the Treasury filled to near the Treasury Maximum.
+Keepers should transfer fees on an ongoing basis to keep the Treasury filled to near the **Treasury Maximum**.
 This ensures that savers can withdraw interest on demand without first having to transfer SFs themselves.

 When setting the Treasury Maximum, governance should take into account that keepers can transfer accrued SFs to the Treasury at any time.
 If the Treasury Maximum is set too low, Surplus Auctions could be triggered, draining the Treasury of BYC needed to cover liabilities towards savers.